EMIL8708/terraform-azure-project-t2/VNET/README.md

 # VNET
 Next we created main.tf configuration file.
-Vnet is the Virtual Network which will include subnet that will associated with public ip.
+VNET is the Virtual Network which will include subnets that will associated with public IP.

 Steps:
 Use resource "azurerm_resource_group" "wordpress" to create the Vnet